 Take for example the word “but.”

-Just the other day I was talking with a young woman about a relationship issue she was having.
-As she began to describe the situation and started to take responsibility for her role in the dispute, she concluded her confession by including the word but.
-“Sure I let them down, but, I didn’t have time to make it over there — and they constantly let me down anyway.”
-As our conversation continued, I realized my friend had no intention of accepting any blame.
+As our conversation continued, I realized my friend had no intention of accepting any responsibility for her role in the conflict.
 Instead, she was focused on justifying her decision to disappoint her best friend.
 Why is it, we have such a hard time simply admitting guilt and instead, continually look for ways to justify our mistakes and poor decisions?

 I wish I could say I haven’t fallen into this same trap, but I’m sorry to say I have, more often than I like to admit.
 Unfortunately, we often find ourselves using un-necessary words that cause conversations to turn in negative directions, rather than choosing our words carefully, accepting responsibility, and only saying what is truly helpful, honoring, and appropriate.